 Lee Brookes returned to the series driving a 1998 Honda Accord.
 Brookes missed four races after injuring his arm and then withdrew from the series after the second visit to Thruxton, stating that nothing they did to the car made it competitive.

 Russell Spence started the season driving a 1998 Renault Laguna run by Arena International.
 Spence would suffer a frightening crash at Oulton Park and step down soon after due to business commitments.
-He was replaced by 1991 champion Will Hoy from Snetterton onwards.
+He was replaced by 1991 champion Will Hoy from Snetterton onwards, who subsequently made significant gains with the car.